 Your gum line, the gateway to oral health

 Many people intuitively use a lot more pressure when brushing along the groove between the teeth and gums.
-It is a fact that bacteria gather very quickly in the gum line, becoming structured and forming plaque.
+It is a fact that bacteria gather very quickly at the gum line, becoming structured and forming plaque.
 It is also a fact that this area is particularly difficult to clean.

 Attacks go unnoticed for many years